harisxmuhammad/adventuregame/README.md

 Adventure Game

-The game is about Covid-19
+The first game is about Covid-19 and the second game is about being catfished on Tinder.